-SK Telecom, an active member of UNGC LEAD, was listed in the Dow Jones Sustainability Indices (DJSI) World Index for the eighth consecutive year since 2008.
+SK Telecom became a member of the UN Global Compact (UNGC) in 2007, has participated as a LEAD company since 2011 and was listed in the Dow Jones Sustainability Indices (DJSI) World Index for eight consecutive years since 2008.
 In addition, SK Telecom has been participating in the Carbon Disclosure Project (CDP) and the business network program of the International Integrated Reporting Council (IIRC).